Credit Scoring: The Development Process from End to End

 “Buy now, pay later” is a tempting offer made by many financial and retail firms to their customers to increase their customer base.
 However, both parties need to be aware of the risks when taking such credit decision.
 It is important for both the lender and the customer that the customers will be able to honour the credit obligation and payback what is owed for the purchase by the end of the loan term.
 Lenders need to be able to assess the risk of default for each customer so the lender can decide to whom the offer should be granted.

 What is a Credit Score?

 Advances in technology have enabled financial lenders to reduce lending risk by making use of a variety of data about customers.
-Using statistical and machine learning techniques, available data is analyzed and boiled down to a single value known as a credit score representing the lending risk.
+Using statistical and machine learning techniques, available data is analysed and boiled down to a single value known as a credit score representing the lending risk.
 This value can help guide the decision process.
 The higher the credit score the more confident a lender can be of the customer’s creditworthiness.
-Credit scoring is a form of Artificial Intelligence, based on predictive modeling, that assesses the likelihood of a customer defaulting on a credit obligation, becoming delinquent or insolvent.
-The predictive model “learns” from by utilizing a customer’s historical data together with peer group data and other data to predict the probability of that customer displaying a defined behavior in future.
+Credit scoring is a form of Artificial Intelligence, based on predictive modelling, that assesses the likelihood of a customer defaulting on a credit obligation, becoming delinquent or insolvent.
+The predictive model “learns” from by utilising a customer’s historical data together with peer group data and other data to predict the probability of that customer displaying a defined behaviour in future.

 The greatest benefit of credit scoring is the ability to help take decisions in a fast and efficient way such as to accept or reject a customer or increase or decrease loan value, interest rate or term.
 The resulting speed and accuracy of making such decisions has made credit scoring the cornerstone in risk management across sectors including banking, telecom, insurance and retail.